keithledgerwood/WICLab-guide/003-bamboohr.md

 3. Change the BambooHR to Okta provisioning settings:

 * Select the **Provisioning** tab, and then select **To Okta** in the Settings list.

 * Click **Edit** in the **General, User Creation & Matching, Profile & Lifecycle Sourcing**, or **Import Safeguard** areas to edit the settings.\

-Select **Allow BambooHR to source Okta users** in the Profile & Lifecycle Sourcing area, BambooHR is the source for user profile data now.
+* Select **Allow BambooHR to source Okta users** in the Profile & Lifecycle Sourcing area, to make BambooHR your main source for user profile data.

 * Click **Save**.

 # Configure import